PKU-ASAL/WASEM/README.md

 ##  Prerequisites
-To run SYMGX, you have to install some python libraries as follows:
+To run WASEM, you have to install some python libraries as follows:

 ```shell
 python3 -m pip install -r requirements.txt